Jim Johnson (athletic director)

 James R. Johnson is an American university sports administrator and a former NCAA Division II conference commissioner.
 Johnson is currently the athletic director for Pittsburg State University, an NCAA Division II sports program in Pittsburg, Kansas.
 Previously, Johnson was the Commissioner of the Mid-America Intercollegiate Athletics Association (MIAA).

 Career

 Johnson graduated from Tarleton State University in 1988 with a Bachelor of Science in business administration and in 1990 with a Master of Arts in education.
 After graduating from Tarleton State, Johnson became Tarleton State's men's athletic coordinator, a position he held for seven years.
 In 1997, Johnson left Tarleton State to become a government liaison the National Collegiate Athletic Association, specifically the Division II level.
-In 2003, he left the NCAA for the University of Missouri where he served as an associate athletics director, and in 2005, Johnson became the athletics director at Texas A&M University–Commerce.
+In 2003, he left the NCAA for the University of Central Missouri where he served as an associate athletics director, and in 2005, Johnson became the athletics director at Texas A&M University–Commerce.